-Credit: 2 SEP credits: 4 DMACC credits first semester.
-4 DMACC credits second semester
+Credit: 2 SEP credits; 4 DMACC credits first semester, 4 DMACC credits second semester

-Prerequisite: Spanish III: Special consideration for heritage learners
+Prerequisite: Spanish III; Special consideration for heritage learners

 Spanish IV is a weighted grade course that is taught primarily in Spanish.
-Students work to further increase their Spanish level of communicative proficiency in the interpretive (reading/listening), interpersonal (conversing/texting), and presentational (writing/speaking) modes.
 Students will examine comprehensible, educator-created texts with the final goal of reading or listening to authentic sources of Spanish.
 Areas of study include home and family, education, jobs and careers, sports, activities, and entertainment, heroes, food, idiomatic and slang expressions, personal and public identity, responsible, respectful, and sustainable travel, how humans create and interact with art, personal and societal health, building a better future, and the role of myths in human culture.